-The symposium started with Dawn, welcoming an audience of over 3,000 and highlighting some of the many science resources available via the Esri Science portfolio, Esri Climate Action site, and GIS for Science website.
-This opening was followed by sharing a secret link to an online pre-release Ebook of GIS for Science, vol. 3: Maps for Saving the Planet, which details how GIS can be applied to safeguard and protect our world.
+The symposium started with Dawn welcoming an audience of over 3,000 and sharing Esri science resources such as the Esri Science portfolio, Esri Climate Action site, and GIS for Science website.
+Attendees also received a free Ebook of GIS for Science, vol. 3: Maps for Saving the Planet, which details how GIS can be applied to safeguard and protect our world.

-After the introductions, Dr. Healy Hamilton, chief scientist of NatureServe, a nonprofit that utilizes GIS to collect data about imperiled species and ecosystems to support informed decision making, began with her keynote presentation.
+Next, Dr. Healy Hamilton, chief scientist of NatureServe, a nonprofit that utilizes GIS to collect data about imperiled species, began with her keynote presentation.

-Hamilton’s talk started by emphasizing the importance of biodiversity.
-She told the story of the southern gastric-brooding frog, a rare species in which the female’s stomach served as a womb.
+Hamilton’s talk stressed the importance of safeguarding biodiversity by telling the story of individual species that went extinct due to human causes.
+One of her examples was about the extinct southern gastric-brooding frog, a rare species in which the female’s stomach served as a womb.
 As eggs developed in the gastric-brooding frog’s womb, they miraculously were unaffected by the frog’s stomach acid.
 This distinct trait was studied by gastric and digestive researchers in hopes of developing methods to help alleviate stomach ulcers and digestive issues in humans.
 Unfortunately, only three years after the frogs’ discovery, it was declared extinct.
 Its extinction was likely due to warming temperatures and habitat loss.
-Amphibians are often the first to feel the effects of climate change due to their highly sensitive skin that quickly reacts to changes in the environment.
-The southern gastric-brooding frog is just one of a few species that Hamilton covered in her talk to encourage the audience to recognize the massive range of biodiversity we have on earth.

 With the loss of a one-of-a-kind species like the southern gastric-brooding frog, we as humans lose the ability to learn, study, and potentially create life-saving medicines from what we observe.
 Copying nature and creating solutions is called biomimicry, and it often saves time on research and development because it does not require inventing something new, but rather, building off solutions nature has already created.